micropython/micropython/docs/library/datetime.rst

 .. method:: timedelta.__mul__(other)

    Return a delta multiplied by an integer or float.
-The result is rounded to the nearest nanosecond using round-half-to-even.
+The result is rounded to the nearest microsecond using round-half-to-even.

 .. method:: timedelta.__truediv__(other)